jason-weiser/pastaquote/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an  place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+You'll probably have to walk me through it, though.
+I'm pretty new.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".